liferay/liferay-docs/develop/tutorials/articles/100-tooling/04-liferay-workspace/02-development-lifecycle-for-liferay-workspaces.markdown

 ![Figure 1: The `configs/common` and `configs/[environment]` overlay you @product@ bundle when it's generated.](../../../images/workspace-configs.png)

-When workspace generates an @product@ bundle, the following occurs:
+When workspace generates a @product@ bundle, these things happen:

 1. Configuration files found in the `configs/common` folder are applied to the
     @product@ bundle.